Azure-Samples/monitor-dotnet-metric-alerts-on-critical-performance/README.md

 - csharp
 products:
 - azure
-services: Monitor
+extensions:
-platforms: dotnet
+- services: Monitor
-author: yaohaizh
+- platforms: dotnet
 ---

 # Configuring metric alerts to be triggered on potential performance downgrade. #

  This sample shows examples of configuring Metric Alerts for WebApp instance performance monitoring through app service plan.
   - Create a App Service plan
   - Setup an action group to trigger a notification to the heavy performance alerts
   - Create auto-mitigated metric alerts for the App Service plan when
     - average CPUPercentage on any of Web App instance (where Instance = ) over the last 5 minutes is above 80%

 ## Running this Sample ##